mhutch/mhutch.github.io/_posts/2005-06-28-asp-net-gui-designer.md

 ---
 Hello everyone! _(waves to as-yet nonexistent audience)_

 I finally bring to you some useful content in my blog.
-I have been accepted onto Google's <a href="http://code.google.com/summerofcode.html">Summer of Code</a> and will be working with the <a href="http://www.mono-project.com/">Mono Project</a> to bring you a user-friendly graphical designer for ASP.NET, which will be integrated into the MonoDevelop IDE.
+I have been accepted onto Google's [Summer of Code](http://code.google.com/summerofcode.html) and will be working with the [Mono Project](http://www.mono-project.com) to bring you a user-friendly graphical designer for ASP.NET, which will be integrated into the MonoDevelop IDE.

 I will be chronicling any interesting developments right here for your amusement and gratification.
 Stay tuned!